What we do

 Publications and media

 The BMAA has several avenues for publications.
 Every month a full colour magazine is sent to all members.
 The magazine has news items, reports on flights and aircraft, reports on competitions and events and contributions from the staff as well as a report on the activity of the BMAA governing Council.
 Microlight Flying magazine is a great way to keep in touch and find out what is going on.
+Click here to read a copy of our magazine.

 The BMAA also publishes a monthly eNewsLetter.
 The eNews is sent free to any subscribers and contains further information with the benefit of being able to link to outside information sources, films and images.